6-0-priyanka-shetty/RPABCA-IV25/README.md

-This a "Simple text editor" project built by RPA college BCA 2023-24 batch students
+This a "SIMPLE TEXT EDITOR " project built by 2nd year BCA 2023-24 batch students